 2.7.
 Following stressor application, return cages of the UCMS group from the UCMS room to the housing room.

 2.8.
-During the 4 weeks of stress exposure, keep the naïve group in their home cages located in the housing room.89, 90
+During the 4 weeks of stress exposure, keep the naïve group in their home cages located in the housing room.

+Note: Naïve mice are not transferred to the UCMS rooms because exposure to other mice undergoing stress procedure could induce a stressogenic effect, even without direct exposure to the stressor89, 90.

 2.9.
 Monitoring of Animals during UCMS